A Publishing Empire

 "True Story" spawned a number of other top-selling Macfadden magazines such as: True Romances, Dream World, True Ghost Stories, Midnight, Dance, True Detective, Photoplay, etc., etc.

-Macfadden became the most successful publisher of magazines there has ever been.
-He was the first magazine publisher to have a large, loyal readership.
+Macfadden became the most successful publisher of magazines in history.
+He was the first magazine publisher to establish a large, loyal readership.
 His circulation numbers were the highest in the industry exceeding even the publications of William Randolph Hearst.
 He truly revolutionized the publishing industry.
-The result was that vitually overnight Macfadden's net worth increased astronomically.
+Virtually overnight Macfadden's net worth increased astronomically.
 By 1924 at age 56 he had become a multi-millionaire.

 At first glance, the "confession" magazines that Macfadden published may seem to be out of character for a man who championed natural health methods.
 However, above all else, Macfadden was dedicated to presenting the truth - to stripping away all pretensions, artifices, and hypocracies.
-The magazines showed people as they really were - they gave people what they were really interested in - they reflected the topics that were part of the average person's everyday conversation and gossip.
+The goal of these magazines was to show people as they really were - to give people what they were really interested in - they reflected the topics that were part of the average person's everyday conversation.
+However, these publications were never so high-minded.
+Instead, they presented a steady stream of gossip and trashy sensationalism.

 Macfadden applied old-fashion Scotch-Irish business sense to running his publishing business.
 He knew how to delegate responsibilty, and he was skillful at hiring just the right people to fill the key positions.
 One such person was Fulton Oursler (right) who was a master at writing copy and short "teaser" captions which appeared on the covers of the magazines.
 He was the Supervising Editor and oversaw nearly all the publications and was the chief editor of the highly-respected Liberty Magazine which Macfadden had purchased.
 Oursler, who later wrote the bestselling book, The Greatest Story Ever Told, following a religious conversion, was a writer and playwright - a very literate and cultured man.
 He was also an amateur magician and friends with a number of famous, professional magicians such as Houdini and Howard Thurston.
 It was Oursler's idea to publish the popular "Ghost Story" Magazine.